nagarajbhat/100DaysOfCode/README.md

 Also, I thought it would be a good idea to refresh some of the basic programming concepts, So I started with OOPs(Object Oriented Programming) for python.
 Coded class methods and variables, inheritance,etc. - [link](https://github.com/nagarajbhat/100DaysOfCode/blob/master/Algorithms_DataStructures/OOPS_concepts.py)

+## Day 18,19: Used pyspark for a multi-class Classification problem.Used grid search to find the best values for the hyperparameters .

+Use "isLargerBetter" method to determine if the metrics returned by evaluater needs to be maximised or minimised